Display a chart using the Vega-Lite library.

 (element or dict)

-If on_select is "ignore" (default), this method returns an internal placeholder for the chart element that can be used with the .add_rows() method.
-Otherwise, this method returns a dictionary-like object that supports both key and attribute notation.
+If on_select is "ignore" (default), this command returns an internal placeholder for the chart element that can be used with the .add_rows() method.
+Otherwise, this command returns a dictionary-like object that supports both key and attribute notation.
 The attributes are described by the VegaLiteState dictionary schema.

 Example